SheDoesWords

 First of all, you are smart.
 Second of all, there is little more terrifying than public speaking, so cut yourself some slack.

 Having said that, yes, we can absolutely help you.
 We have developed keynote C-Suite conference presentations and simple minute-long pieces of testimony for public hearings.
-The secret is to empower the speaker with the message in a language that resonates with the audience and is comfortable to the presenter.
-We look forward to helping you do that.

 Yes.
-We know, we think it looks weird too!
+We know, we think it looks weird too.
 But, when you have a proper name such as Chris or Mags that's possessive, you add an apostrophe "s" i.e. Chris's llama or Mags's malt shop.
 (Please note Chris's llama is no longer allowed in Mags's maltshop; he knows what he did.)

 In recent years, it's become acceptable in certain communications and styles to just use the possessive apostrophe, but APA style still suggests the above format.
 We do words, even when the rules are weird, and we're happy to break them when it makes more sense for your audience.